-In recent years, we have become actively involved with Neighbors United in Action; joined in the efforts of Christian Services as a host for the Lansing Area Rotating Sanctuary and the Qualifty Living program; hosted the summer lunch program for the Lansing School District; worked with the Greater Lansing Area Food Bank as a food closet; and worked with Habitat for Humanity.
-We also continue our ongoing summer day camp and Neighborhood Kids Night programs.
+In recent years, we have become actively involved with Neighbors United in Action; joined in the efforts of Christian Services as a host for the Lansing Area Rotating Sanctuary and the Quality Living program; hosted the summer lunch program for the Lansing School District; worked with the Greater Lansing Area Food Bank as a food closet; and worked with Habitat for Humanity.
+For a number of years we held summer day camp and Neighborhood Kids Night programs.

-Additionally, our facilities are used by, Girl Scouts, Clifford Park Neighborhood Association, Baker/Donora Neighborhood Watch, Narcotics Anonymous, other recovery groups, and Child Abuse Prevention Services Family Growth Center.
+Additionally, our facilities are used by Narcotics Anonymous, Lutheran Social Services of Michigan for English as a Second Language class, and the Child Abuse Prevention Services Family Growth Center.

 As we move into the future, our strong and continued presence will only increase our opportunities for sharing God's love and the gospel of Jesus Christ.
 This congregation of Christians will continue to "Lift High the Cross" in our neighborhood, our community, our nation and our world.....